The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 To have scholarship funds disbursed to a student’s account for a given term, a scholarship recipient must be enrolled in classes at UWM in that term.
 Disbursement must occur within the semester of enrollment.

-• Departmental aid (i.e., scholarships and awards) should be awarded according to the standard university timeline as outlined by the Office of Student Scholarships.
+- Departmental aid (i.e., scholarships and awards) should be awarded according to the standard university timeline as outlined by the Office of Student Scholarships.

-• Scholarships, fellowships, or fee remissions processed after UWM creates financial aid packages may result in a reduction of aid previously offered, so it is best to make awards before UWM determines eligibility for other funds.
+- Scholarships, fellowships, or fee remissions processed after UWM creates financial aid packages may result in a reduction of aid previously offered, so it is best to make awards before UWM determines eligibility for other funds.
 Contact the Office of Student Scholarships for the dates by which your awards should be made, for new and returning students, for both the academic year and summer to reduce confusion and frustration.

-• In nearly all cases, awards should be issued for the full academic year, with the amount split evenly between the fall and spring semesters.
+- In nearly all cases, awards should be issued for the full academic year, with the amount split evenly between the fall and spring semesters.
 Awards intended for the full academic year should not be issued on a semester-by-semester basis; rather, awards should be offered for the full academic year, with an appropriate eligibility review occurring before spring disbursement if desired by the department.
-When an award can’t be issued for the full academic year due to the nature of the award (e.g., a scholarship for spring admits), awards may be issued for a single term.
+When an award can’t be issued for the full academic year due to the nature of the award (e.g., a scholarship for spring admits), awards may be issued for a single term when approved by the Office of Student Scholarships.

-• In rare exceptions, departments may receive approval from the Office of Student Scholarships to offer awards outside of the standard university timeline.
+- In rare exceptions, departments may receive approval from the Office of Student Scholarships to offer awards outside of the standard university timeline.
 In these cases, when approved by OSS, awards must be awarded no later than the final day of classes for the term in which the award will be applied.

-Expectation of Service for an Award
+Expectation of University Service for an Award

-• It is not appropriate to pay a student with a scholarship if the recipient is required to perform a service that benefits the university.
-If the student is working in any capacity for a specified number of hours with campus supervision, scheduling, or oversight, this is work, and compensation should be made in the form of wages, and taxed as such.
+It is not appropriate to pay a student with a scholarship if the recipient is required to perform a service that benefits the university.
+If the student is working in any capacity for a specified number of hours with campus supervision, scheduling, or oversight, this is employment, and compensation should be made in the form of wages, and taxed as such.

 Prizes

-Most prizes awarded to students for winning a contest or drawing are scholarships and must be processed as such.
-When the institution provides a student with funds, it shall be counted as a resource and included in the student’s financial aid package.
+- When the institution provides a student with funds for a prize for a UWM-hosted event, it shall be counted as a resource and included in the student’s financial aid package.
+Funds must be awarded according to the How to Pay a Student Policy and Panther Scholarship Portal Policy.
 It does not matter what the “winnings” are called, what they will be used for, or where funding came from.

 Winnings must be considered as a scholarship or fellowship if any of the following conditions apply:

-• Eligibility to participate in the contest or drawing is restricted to students and/or alumni, OR
+- Eligibility to participate in the contest or drawing is restricted to students and/or alumni, OR

-• The recipient is a student who can use the prize for educational purposes, OR
+- The recipient is a student who can use the prize for educational purposes, OR

-• The contest or drawing is related to the student’s university courses or degree completion.
+- The contest or drawing is related to the student’s university courses or degree completion.

-When the prize awarded for winning the contest or drawing can be used for educational purposes or to pay for expenses included in the student’s cost of attendance, the value of the item must be recorded as a scholarship in the SIS.
-Items that cannot be used for educational purposes are not recorded in the SIS, but value limits must be in accordance with Universities of Wisconsin policies.
+When the prize awarded can be used for educational purposes or to pay for expenses included in the student’s cost of attendance, the value of the item must be recorded as a scholarship in the SIS.
+Awarding gift cards as prizes to circumvent the recording of winnings in the SIS is prohibited.

 If you are awarding prizes to students for contests or drawings and none of the conditions listed above apply, the prize is not treated as a scholarship.
 The prize is includable as taxable income to the winner under IRS regulations, even if the winner is a student.
 Consult your divisional finance officer regarding how to pay the student.